HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/advanced-discovery-topics.rst

 .. note:: The **-ObentU** command option is required and important to be able to parse the output with our tools.

 Once the walk is obtained, inspect that it is complete.
 Look for a "``No more variables left in this MIB View (It is past the end of the MIB tree)``" message at the end of the file.
-Then, transfer it to Hyperview support by uploading the compressed file to the applicable support ticket.
+Transfer the file to Hyperview support by uploading it to the applicable support ticket.

 Utilities like scp/sftp or `winscp <https://winscp.net/>`_ can be used to transfer files around if there is a need.